PaulRiesthuis/RiesthuisWebsite/content/post/IRT_2PL/index.markdown

 ## Load Data
-We will again use the 1 DRM list of the study of Otgaar et al (2020).
+We will again use the DRM list of the study of Otgaar et al (2020) as in [RASCH model](asda.sda).
 We will focus on true memory (studied items).

 Let's load the data